dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-unit-testing.md

 ![Visual Studio Test Results](https://user-images.githubusercontent.com/2608468/35361940-2f5ab914-0118-11e8-9c40-4f252f4568f0.png)

 The unit testing in this [Dockerfile](Dockerfile) demonstrates a couple approaches to unit testing with Docker.
 If you adopt this Dockerfile, you don't need to use both or either of these approaches.
-They are patterns that we considered useful for the unit testing use case.
+They are patterns that we consider useful for the unit testing use case.